 Although every state gives contractors the option to file a lien against a property they worked on, it’s critical to know the lien laws that are specific to your state.
 Fortunately, a construction lien lawyer in Brentwood, TN, can navigate you through the legal process of filing a lien claim against a property.
 From written notices to when you can proceed with a claim, there are many statutes and things to consider in regard to lien law.
-It’s critical to speak with a construction law firm that specializes in this area before you take action.
+It’s critical to speak with a construction law firm that excels in this area before you take action.

 Experienced Construction Lien Attorney in Brentwood, TN

 Statute 66-11-145 establishes in the State of Tennessee that a construction professional that is in contract with an owner (and made improvements to that property) has a right to file a lien on the property if the contract remains unpaid.
 “Improvements” include everything from project design to general contractor work to other professionals that performed the work, provided materials, or equipment that resulted in improvements made to the property.

 Subcontractors and Lien Law in Tennessee

 It’s critical to be prompt with filing your preliminary or final notice to ensure you protect your lien rights.
 This is one of the many reasons why you should work with a construction lien attorney in Brentwood, TN, to make sure that your filed lien meets the legal requirements.

 Expert Experience in Lien Claims